thrazznos/GildedRose-Refactoring-Kata/README.md

-# Personal Note:
+## Personal Note:
 This version had me reimplementing the solution from scratch using unit tests.
-After reading the artcile [here](https://web.archive.org/web/20230530152324/https://iamnotmyself.com/why-most-solutions-to-gilded-rose-miss-the-bigger-picture/) I think the spirit of the kata is more appropriate to refactor the existing solution, which I will attempt in another repo.
+After reading the article [here](https://web.archive.org/web/20230530152324/https://iamnotmyself.com/why-most-solutions-to-gilded-rose-miss-the-bigger-picture/) I think the spirit of the kata is more appropriate to refactor the existing solution, which I will attempt in another repo.

+# Gilded Rose Refactoring Kata
 _Support this and all my katas via [Patreon](https://www.patreon.com/EmilyBache)_

-# Gilded Rose Refactoring Kata

 You can find out more about this exercise in my YouTube video [Why Developers LOVE The Gilded Rose Kata](https://youtu.be/Mt4XpGxigT4).
 I also have a video of a worked solution in Java - [Gilded Rose Kata, Hands-on](https://youtu.be/OdnV8hc9L7I)